macieksieron/projects/java/chinese_checkers/README.md

 after choosing number of players server will turn on

 ## client
-ten compile and run clients:
+then compile and run clients:
 javac Trylma.java
 java Trylma